absallam1999/absallam1999/README.md

 ### Hi there 👋

 # My Name is Mohamed AbdElsallam Badr,
-Full-Stack Software Engineer for more than 3 years Experience with a Wide Range of Programming Languages and Software Tools ..
+Full-Stack Software Engineer with a Wide Range of Programming Languages and Software Tools ..

 - 🎓 Bachelor's Degree in Computer Science [2022].
 - 🤝 Looking to collaborate on web Applications.